Attendance and Punctuality

 It is absolutely forbidden for any staff member to request or accept money or gifts in exchange for altering the attendance record, and any such requests should be reported immediately.
 Likewise, any student making an offer of money or gifts in exchange for attendance will be subject to disciplinary procedures as above and may be reported to the GNIB.

 DCE continually checks students’ attendance records.
 Students not meeting the attendance criteria, as above, will receive up to three warnings reminding them that in order to comply with college and GNIB requirements, they are obliged to attend classes for 15 hours per week.
 Students are advised that lack of adherence to the attendance policy will result in them being reported to GNIB and expelled from the college without refund.

 Please note: You must arrive on time for class.
-Students who arrive more than 15 minutes late for class will not receive attendance for that half of class, and may not be allowed to enter until after the break.
+Students who arrive more than 15 minutes late for class cannot enter until after the break.
 It is disrespectful to the teacher and disruptive to other students to disturb a class by arriving even a few minutes late.
 Students should aim to be in class on time, and not use the 15-minute window regularly.
 It is only to be used in case of emergency.